 What do we mean when we say the secularization of law?
 What exactly becomes secular?
 I puzzled over this question while researching the Bible War which began in Ohio in 1869 when Cincinnati’s public school board voted to end opening the school day with Bible reading.
 The board was trying to entice into the schools the growing Catholic population which did not use the King James Version of the Bible.
-Outrage Protestants sued to stop the school board, won an injunction at the local level, and then lost before the Ohio Supreme Court.
+Outraged Protestants sued to stop the school board, won an injunction at the local level, and then lost before the Ohio Supreme Court.

 Two clauses in the Ohio Constitution of 1851 were at issue in Board of Education v.
 John D. Minor et al. A guarantee of religious liberty and this: “Religion, morality, and knowledge, however, being essential to good government, it shall be the duty of the General Assembly to pass suitable laws… to encourage schools and the means of instruction.”
 Did starting the school day with the Bible fulfill the mandate of the religion, morality and knowledge clause?
 Or violate the religious liberty clause?
 Did state law require the school board to keep the Bible, remove it, or do as it pleased?
 Scholars often portray the decision as a landmark in the separation of church and state, but the decision did not end Bible reading in Ohio schools.
 It declared that state law did not require religious education (or any specific branch of knowledge) and that school boards had discretion over what was taught.
 This hardly looked like a landmark of secularization.

 I developed this chart to sort out the levels and spaces where individuals raised and resolved constitutional questions regarding Bible reading in Ohio’s public schools.
 The boxes represent multiple phenomena: juristic or pedagogical consciousness, as well as levels or spaces where such ideas were expressed in documents or practices.
 It is a flexible tool that can be expanded at every level, rather than a definitive model.
-Like other legal scholars, my aim is to place an appellate decision within a wider context.
+As with other legal scholars, my aim is to place an appellate decision within a wider context.
 All boxes connect to the Ohio decision which appears at the second level down.
 The chart moves generally forward in time from the top to the bottom.
 It captures my insight that, for all the participants, religion framed law.
 Which is to say, religious beliefs created assumptions about the nature and purpose of law.
 Religion framed pedagogy as well.

 Starting from the top, you see the religious beliefs of the counsel and judges which are then connected to the second level in their briefs and the Ohio decision.
 Counsels’ religious beliefs framed certain of their legal arguments.
 Most importantly, lead counsel for the school board Stanley Matthews confessed his Presbyterian faith from the courtroom floor even as he expressed the Christian dissenting tradition’s belief that state involvement damaged religion.
 Matthews also paired the Protestant belief that a soul achieved spiritual grace by freely accepting Jesus Christ as Savior with the guarantee of religious liberty found in the Ohio Constitution.
 Compulsion could not produce true religious faith and violated constitutional law.